jeffreykegler/old_kollos/notes/misc/strand.md

 * we want our parse to contain only those suffixes which match a known prefix; and

-* we want to be able to create trees from both suffix and prefix, and to combine these trees.
+* we want to be able to create parse forests from both suffix and prefix, and to combine these parse forests.

 Every context-free grammar has a context-free "suffix grammar" -- a grammar, whose language is the set of suffixes of the first language.